moodlebox/moodlebox.net/content/en/help/install-the-moodlebox.md

 ### Step 4: Startup your MoodleBox

-Insert your microSD card into the Raspberry Pi 3 slot, power it up and connect it to the network via an Ethernet cable.
+Insert your microSD card into the Raspberry Pi 3 slot and power it up.
 The red LED lights up, and after a few seconds the green LED lights up intermittently.
+If desired, connect the MoodleBox to the network or to an Internet router with an Ethernet cable to allow connected devices to access the Internet.

 There is no other manipulation to do: after the boot, your MoodleBox is ready and totally functional.